jyanti-cell/Algo_internship_training/README.md

-# 📂 Foundations of Web Architecture
+# 📂 Day 1 of training

 Welcome!
 This repository serves as a practical workspace containing independent web projects engineered from scratch using **pure HTML5** to master document structure and content hierarchy.